alphagov/smokey/README.md

 Smokey is a suite of [Cucumber](https://cucumber.io/) tests that probe GOV.UK frontend and backend publishing functionality.
-The tests [use Selenium to automate a headless Chrome browser](features/support/env.rb).
+The tests [use Selenium to automate a headless Chromium browser](features/support/env.rb).

 Smokey is run automatically: